kartonfarkas/api_docs/source/use_cases/batch_emails/recurring_email_changing_members.rst

      }
    }

+Where:

-Where *inserted_contacts* is the number of contacts successfully added to the list, and *errors* is an array of contacts not added to the list.
+* *inserted_contacts* is the number of contacts successfully added to the list
+* *errors* is an array of contacts not added to the list.
 The array contains the ID and the reason for the error.

 See :doc:`../../suite/contacts/contact_list_add_contacts`.